crimson-med/array-limited/README.md

-# Limited Array
+# Array Limited

-Simple limited array in length.
+Simple limited arrays in length.

 This package is a mini array cache.
 You specify the max number of items you want and it will push out of the list the elements at the beginning of the array.